Medical Administrative Assisting

 This pathway map will help you gain the expertise needed to:

-- Demonstrate professional behaviors and accountability.
+- Display professional behaviors and accountability.

 - Apply ethical and legal guidelines and scope of practice to administrative and clinical settings, including use of technology and management of medical documents.

 - Perform administrative skills and procedures in an ambulatory healthcare environment.